TimGraf/attainia-django-extensions/README.md

 chmod 600 ~/.pypirc
 ```

-From the library's project root directory upload the newest version of the libraryr to PyPI.
+From the library's project root directory upload the newest version of the library to PyPI.
 Be sure the `attainia_django_extensions/__version__.py` reflects the correct version to be uploaded.

 ```
 python3 setup.py upload